 In Scenario A2, in the absence of sulphur abatement, sulphur emissions in Europe would increase by approximately 50% over the next 30 years.
-Sulphur deposition would exceed 16 gS/m^2 per year in large areas of Central, Western and Northern Europe.
-This contrasts to the requirements of the Second Sulphur Protocol on Transboundary Air Pollution of the United Nations Economic Commission for Europe, which calls for reduction measures to lower maximum excess deposition to below 3 gS/m^2 per year.
+Sulphur deposition would exceed 16 gS/m2 per year in large areas of Central, Western, and Northern Europe.
+This contrasts to the requirements of the Second Sulphur Protocol on Transboundary Air Pollution of the United Nations Economic Commission for Europe, which calls for reduction measures to lower maximum excess deposition to below 3 gS/m2 per year.

-In the rapidly growing economies of Asia the situation is even more dramatic.
-In the unabated Scenario A2, SO_2 emissions in South and East Asia triple by 2020 in the absence of abatement measures.
+In the rapidly growing economies of Asia, the situation is even more dramatic.
+In the unabated Scenario A2,SO2 emissions in South and East Asia triple by 2020 in the absence of abatement measures.
 It should be noted that the implications of current national energy projections exceed even this pessimistic scenario.

-In the unabated Scenario A2 ambient air quality in South and East Asia deteriorates significantly in both urban and rural areas, with sulphur deposition reaching double the worst levels ever observed in the most polluted areas of Central and Eastern Europe.
-Deposition exceeds the "critical loads" for most of the ecosystems in the region, where "critical loads" are defined as the maximum deposition levels at which ecosystems can function sustainably.
+In the unabated Scenario A2, ambient air quality in South and East Asia deteriorates significantly in both urban and rural areas, with sulphur deposition reaching double the worst levels ever observed in the most polluted areas of Central and Eastern Europe.
+Deposition exceeds the critical loads for most of the ecosystems in the region, where critical loads are defined as the maximum deposition levels at which ecosystems can function sustainably.
 The significance of these findings is that, in the absence of emissions abatement, critical loads for economically important food crops in Asia under Scenario A2 are expected to be exceeded by factors up to 10.

 Given these results, the scenarios of the study all incorporate only advanced coal technology, including scrubbers for new electricity generation capacity.
-Sulphur emissions are therefore significantly lower than in the unabated case.
-For Case A, European emissions in 2020 are between 13 and 15 million tonnes of SO2 compared to 30 million tonnes in the unabated case.
-For Asia, Case A emissions in 2020 range from 25 to 45 million tonnes of SO2, compared to over 80 million tonnes for the unabated case.
+Sulphur emissions are, therefore, significantly lower than in the unabated case.
+For Case A, European emissions in 2020 are between 13 and 15 million tons of $SO_2$ compared to 30 million tons in the unabated case.
+For Asia, Case A emissions in 2020 range from 25 to 45 million ton of $SO_2$ , compared to more than 80 million ton for the unabated case.

-Further emission reductions are feasible, but would require substantial additional investment requirements in the Case A scenarios.
+Further emission reductions are feasible but would require substantial additional investment requirements in the Case A scenarios.
 For the Case C scenarios, energy demand is much lower due to conservation efforts and much less sulphur-containing fossil fuel is used.
-This would keep the growth of unabated SO_2 in Asia over the next two decades below a factor of 2.
-Consequently, less stringent abatement measures are required and could be focused more economically on specific local "hot spots".
+This would keep the growth of unabated SO2 in Asia over the next two decades below a factor of 2.
+Consequently, less stringent abatement measures are required and could be focused more economically on specific local hot spots.
 Overall, sulphur emissions in Case C can be kept at, or slightly below, 1990 levels with control costs under half those required in Scenario A2.